 Day care health risks

-Infection is spread most often by children putting dirty toys in their mouth, so check your day care's cleaning practices.
-Teach your child to wash his or her hands before eating and after using the toilet.
-Keep your own children home if they are sick.
+Infection is spread most often by children putting dirty toys in their mouth.
+So, check your day care's cleaning practices.
+Teach your child to wash their hands before eating and after using the toilet.
+Keep your own children at home if they are sick.

 INFECTIONS AND GERMS